 Mattress Warranty Information, Terms and Conditions

 The Bed Shop sells all mattresses with standard factory warranties.
-These may be either a 1 year, 2 year, 5 year or 10 year warranty (from date of delivery) depending on the make & model of the mattress you purchase - please see individual product information to determine the given warranty period for your chosen mattress.
+These may be either a 1 year, 2 year, 5 year, 10 year or 15 year warranty (from date of delivery) depending on make and model of the mattress you purchase - please see individual product information to determine the given warranty period for your chosen mattress.

+Bedding In Period.
 With any brand new mattress, it is normal to expect a slight difference in feel to the one you tried in-store.
 This is because all beds are designed with comfort layers which have to go through an initial "bedding in" period, much like a new pair of shoes needs to be broken in.
 With this in mind, it can take 1 to 2 months for the bed to become fully bedded in and "adjusted" to you, and vice versa - naturally it takes a bit of time to get acclimatised to a new mattress which will feel quite different to your old one!

+Body Contour.
 Over the lifetime of your mattress (and particularly during the first 3-12 months of use), it's normal to expect a degree of "body contouring" as the comfort layers adjust to your body shape and settle in as designed.
-Anything up to 35mm of contouring on a pillow-top or euro-top mattress, or up to 25mm on a non-pillow-top (flat top) mattress is considered normal across the New Zealand bedding industry.
+Anything up to 35mm of contouring on a pillow-top or euro-top mattress, or up to 25mm on a non-pillow-lop (flat top) mattress is considered normal across the New Zealand bedding industry.
 These body impressions will develop on any new mattress and do not constitute a manufacturing fault within those ranges.